alevy/www/content/about.html.markdown

 ![At a coffee shop in Chiang Mai, Thailand](images/me.jpg)

-I am a fourth year Computer Science PhD student at Stanford University.
+I am a fifth year Computer Science PhD student at Stanford University.
 I work with [David Mazières] in the [Secure Computer Systems] group and [Phil Levis] in the [Stanford Information Networks Group].